 Yes, many Turkish banks offer multi-currency accounts, allowing you to hold funds in USD, EUR, GBP, or other currencies.
 This is particularly beneficial for investors, business owners, and expatriates who deal with international transactions.

-6. How Long Does It Take to Open a Bank Account in Turkey?
+4. How Long Does It Take to Open a Bank Account in Turkey?

-If all documents are ready, opening a bank account in Turkey can take as little as one day.
+If all documents are ready, opening bank account in Turkey can take as little as one day.
 However, some banks may take a few days to verify documents and approve the account, especially if additional compliance checks are required.